nadiamariduena/ecommerce2/README.md

 [<img src="./src/img/error2_admin_categories.jpg">](https://www.youtube.com/watch?v=fTWdlxCc6XM)

-- As you can see, the category "plantitas" was created but was created with an error, but once you position the next( ) after the if/else statement you will see that the category was created without any error
+- As you can see, the category "plantitas" was created but was created with an error, but once you position the next( ), after the if/else statement you will see that the category was created without any error.

 ![rested](./src/img/admin_category_created_succesfully.jpg)